wmantly/base_django_vue.js/README.md

 The `package.json` file is also here.

-When the development environment is activated, the `/frontend/node_modules/.bin/` directory is pre-pended to you path.
+When the development environment is activated, the `/frontend/node_modules/.bin/` directory is pre-pended to your path.

 ### `scripts/`

 This directory holds scripts for helping with the development process.

-When the development environment is activated, the `scripts` directory is pre-pended to you path.
+When the development environment is activated, the `scripts` directory is pre-pended to your path.

 ## Updating the database